How to join the Salsa group

 To join the Reproducible Builds group, ensure you are logged into Salsa, visit salsa.debian.org/reproducible-builds and then select Request Access:

 After requesting access, you should see the following message:

 Unfortunately you will have to wait for someone on the Reproducible Builds team to accept your request.
 You should receive an email once this occurs:

 Finally, to push directly to our Git repositories you will need to add your SSH key to your Salsa account settings.
 You can do this by visiting salsa.debian.org/profile/keys:

 Congratulations, you are now part of the Reproducible Builds group on Salsa and you should now be able to clone and push to our repositories via Git.

 Follow us on Twitter @ReproBuilds.
-Projects working on reproducible builds: Arch Linux, Baserock, Bitcoin, coreboot, Debian, ElectroBSD, F-Droid, FreeBSD, Fedora, GNU Guix, Monero, NetBSD, NixOS, OpenEmbedded, openSUSE, OpenWrt, Qubes OS, Symfony, Tails, Tor Browser, Webconverger, Yocto Project.
+People & projects working on reproducible builds include: Arch Linux, Baserock, Bitcoin, coreboot, Debian, ElectroBSD, F-Droid, FreeBSD, Fedora, GNU Guix, Monero, NetBSD, NixOS, OpenEmbedded, openSUSE, OpenWrt, Qubes OS, Symfony, Tails, Tor Browser, Webconverger, Yocto Project.
 Content licensed under CC BY-SA 4.0, style licensed under MIT.
 Templates and styles based on the Tor Styleguide.
 Logos and trademarks belong to their respective owners.
 Patches welcome via our Git repository (instructions) or via our mailing list.